 Its night job?
 Being the reason bottoming can feel incredible.
 Stimulating the prostate can trigger intense, full-body pleasure.
 You can also stimulate it from the outside by massaging the perineum (the patch of skin between the balls and the anus).

-Maintenance check: Keep an eye on it as you get older.
+One to watch: Keep an eye on it as you get older.
 If you ever feel pelvic pain, discomfort when you cum, or weird urinary issues, give your doctor a heads-up.

 The Front Gear: Penis and Urethra